-NOTE: A frequently asked question is the difference between a spice and a flavoring, both of which contribute unique taste characteristics to sausage.
-A spice is a seasoning agent obtained from whole, broken, or ground vegetable substances (other than onions, garlic, and celery).
+NOTE: A frequently asked question is the difference between a spice and a flavoring?
+A spice is a seasoning agent obtained from whole, broken, or ground vegetable substances other than onions, garlic, and celery.
 A flavoring adds taste or flavor and is derived from a spice or other edible parts of plants, animals, eggs, dairy products, or fermented products.
+While all spices may be called natural flavoring, not all natural flavoring can be called spices.

-Sweeteners and sugars (e.g., sucrose, dextrose) are the primary food source for the lactic acid-producing bacteria starter cultures that drive the fermentation process and contribute to a characteristic tangy flavor in sausage.
-Malt syrup and sorbitol are not as sweet as sugar, restricted in cured meat sausages, and not permitted in poultry products.
+Sweeteners and sugars (e.g., sugar (sucrose), dextrose) are the primary food source for the lactic acid- producing bacteria starter cultures that drive the fermentation process and contribute to a characteristic tangy flavor in sausage.
+Malt syrup and sorbitol, which are not as sweet as sugar, are restricted in cured meat sausages and not permitted in poultry products.
+Sweeteners add flavor, counteract the harshness of salt, increase water retention, and improve casing peelability.